MC | Keynote Speaker | Panel Moderator | Podcast Guest

 Your audience will gain: A clear picture of why plans stall, simple tools for getting a team aligned, and the confidence to take the first step.

 When a crisis hits, community members often step up to help.
 They join a board, start a committee, get an organisation off the ground.
 But running it, advocating for the community, and managing funding all at once is hard.
-It's harder still when you're dealing with the crisis yourself.
+It's harder still when you're dealing with the crisis itself.

 Your audience will gain: A practical lens on what high-functioning boards actually do, the small habits that separate them from struggling ones, and a way to tell whether your board's frustration is a strategy problem, a people problem, or a workload problem.

-Sector Networks & Collaboration
+Networks & Collaboration

 Revenue & Sustainability